-Popularly known as “flesh eating bacteria” , Streptococcus pyogenes is one of the pathogenic gram positive cocci.
+Popularly known as “flesh-eating bacteria”, Streptococcus pyogenes is one of the pathogenic gram-positive cocci.
 Streptococcus pyogenes, or Group A streptococcus (GAS) is mostly known for streptococcal sore throat (strep throat).
-It is a gram positive cocci; mostly occurs as chains and occasionally in pairs.
+It is a gram-positive cocci that mostly occurs as chains and occasionally in pairs.

-It is the causative agents for acute pharyngitis, impetigo, erysipelas, necrotizing fasciitis (flesh eating bacteria) and myositis, bacteremia with potential infection in any of several organs, pneumonia, scarlet fever, streptococcal toxic shock syndrome.
+It is the causative agent of acute pharyngitis, impetigo, erysipelas, necrotizing fasciitis (flesh-eating bacteria), and myositis.
+Other infections caused by this organism are bacteremia with potential infection in any of several organs, pneumonia, scarlet fever, and streptococcal toxic shock syndrome.

-Rheumatic fever and acute post-streptococcal glomerulonephritis are two prominent diseases that result due to streptococcal infections.
+Rheumatic fever and acute post-streptococcal glomerulonephritis are two prominent diseases (sequelae) that result due to previous streptococcal infections.

 - Catalase negative (this test helps to differentiate Streptococcus spp from Staphylococcus spp).

-- Group A Streptococci: β-Hemolytic streptococcus are arranged into groups A-U (Known as Lancefield groups) on the basis of antigenic differences in C carbohydrate.
+- Group A Streptococci: β-Hemolytic streptococci are arranged into groups A-U (Known as Lancefield groups) on the basis of antigenic differences in C carbohydrate.

 Virulence factors of Streptococcus pyogenes and their roles

-Streptococcus pyogenes possesses a wide variety of virulence factors and can cause severe invasive infections.
+Streptococcus pyogenes possess a wide variety of virulence factors and can cause severe invasive infections.

 - Pyorogenic Exotoxin (Erythrogenic toxins)